Skip to footer

 • Showing and Competing

-Parts and Features of Blankets
+Parts & Features of Horse Blankets

-1. Front Buckles are adjustable so you can achieve the perfect fit on your horse.
+1. Front Buckles are adjustable, so you can achieve the perfect fit on your horse.
 However, there are blankets that have "surcingle" closures that will not allow any adjustment.
 Some blankets may have standard buckles, while others feature "quick-clips" that allow you to undo the buckles quickly and easily for convenience.

-2. Shoulder Gussets are standard on most blankets and are a must-have for horses with large shoulders.
+2. Shoulder Gussets are standard on most blankets and a must-have for horses with large shoulders.
 The additional fabric allows the shoulders to move comfortably and prevent rubbing as they walk, trot, or canter.
 Even horses with standard or small shoulders can benefit from shoulder gussets.

 3. Neckpieces/Neck Covers offer further warmth and protection from the elements.
 Some attach directly onto the blanket while others may be incorporated into the blanket itself, such as a "combo" blanket.
 The removable neckpiece option is ideal for horses living in climates where the temperature can vary during the winter season.

 4. Neck Styles can vary among blankets; however, the two most popular styles are standard-neck and high-neck.
-Standard-neck blankets come up right above the wither and typically have some padding or a fleece piece that prevents the blanket from rubbing on the horse's mane.
+Standard-neck blankets come up right above the wither and typically have some padding, or a fleece piece that prevents the blanket from rubbing on the horse's mane.
 High-neck blankets come up about mid-neck and are a good choice for horses with narrow shoulders and high withers.
 The higher design reduces pressure on the withers, which prevents rubbing and keeps them comfy all winter long.

 5. Belly Surcingles prevent the blanket from rotating on the horse's barrel.
 Blankets can come with one, two, or three surcingles.
 Typically, the more surcingles, the more secure the blanket will be on the horse.
 This could be ideal for horses who like to escape from their blankets.